 The Furrion Sense FDHK32V1A is a 32-inch display with a reasonably modern design and decent picture quality, thanks to a screen resolution of 720 pixels.
 The display uses Direct-Lit technology to make sure that images are clear and have great detail, and since it also has 178-degree viewing angles, it is well suitable for group viewing.
 It also has an integrated soundbar that offers a more enhanced listening experience, and since it also offers Bluetooth connectivity, users will be able to wirelessly play their media.
 However, it only has provisions for wall mounting and cannot be placed on a table.

-With features such as VibrationSmart technology to counter sudden movement and ClimateSmart technologies to keep it operational even with weather and environmental changes, this Furrion Sense TV is well equipped to handle the conditions that come with being used in an RV.
+With features such as VibrationSmart technology to counter sudden movement and ClimateSmart technologies to keep it operational even with the weather and environmental changes, this Furrion TV is well equipped to handle the conditions that come with being used in an RV.
 It is also very intuitive to use and has wide viewing angles.

 While you can technically use just about any TV that will fit in your RV or camper, there are also specialized TVs made for use in mobile environments such as RVs, boats, and campers.
 RV TVs have various mounting options to work with RVs and campers’ brackets.
 Common screen sizes range from around 19 inches to 32 inches, though some mobile homes and bus conversions include larger models.
 RV TVs typically include input options like VGA and RCA cables, USB, HDMI, and SD card ports.
+Plus, if you can’t find a specific RV TV, you can always look at small TVs for a kitchen or the top portable TVs as they’ll fit in an RV.

 Compared to the general run of home televisions, portable RV and marine TVs share many picture quality and sound features but have certain key features that make them better suited to mobile installations.

 Unlike typical home entertainment models, RV TVs may have RV or marine-specific features such as integrated chassis mounts that help isolate the screens from road vibrations.
-TVs for mobile set-ups can run on an RV’s 12-volt DC power system or they can rely on a power inverter.
+TVs for mobile set-ups can run on an RV’s 12-volt DC power system, or they can rely on a power inverter.
 Camper TVs usually have a lightweight design that makes them easier to install in an RV or motorhome.

 RV and Camper TV units may also be more likely to work with portable satellite TV antennas or a portable satellite dish.
 Cable hookup with a mobile TV is generally similar to the process on a home TV.